Sarah Palin’s son released from Alaska halfway house

-ANCHORAGE, Alaska (AP) — Track Palin, the elder son of former Alaska governor and Republican vice presidential candidate Sarah Palin, has been released from custody after his conviction for assaulting his father.
+ANCHORAGE, Alaska (AP) — Track Palin, the elder son of former Republican vice presidential candidate Sarah Palin, has won an early release from custody after his conviction for assaulting his father.

-The younger Palin reported to an Anchorage halfway house in December to serve a year for the 2017 attack on his father.
+Palin reported to an Anchorage halfway house in December to serve a year for the 2017 attack on his father.
 But he was released after a judge granted a motion Thursday for credit for time spent on electronic monitoring.
-Online corrections records show he was not in custody Monday and his sentence had been served.

-Palin was previously enrolled in a veterans’ therapeutic court program, but was dismissed following new assault charges.
-He was arrested in September after a female acquaintance said he hit her in the head.
+Palin, 29, was released Thursday evening, according to Trey Watson of the correctional management firm the Geo Group, which operates the halfway house.

 TMZ.com first reported Palin’s release over the weekend.